Coatue Management

-Coatue is an American technology-focused investment manager led by founder and portfolio manager Philippe Laffont.
+Coatue is an American technology-focused investment management firm led by founder and portfolio manager Philippe Laffont.

-Coatue invests in public and private markets with a focus on technology, media, telecommunications. the consumer and healthcare sectors.
+Coatue invests in both public and private markets, with a focus on technology, media, telecommunications, as well as the consumer and healthcare sectors.

-Coatue has offices in New York City, Menlo Park, California, London, Shanghai and Hong Kong.
+Coatue has a global presence with offices located in New York City, Menlo Park, California, London, Shanghai and Hong Kong.

 History

-Philippe Laffont graduated from MIT in 1991 in computer science.
+Philippe Laffont graduated from MIT in 1989 with a degree in computer science.
 He worked as an analyst for McKinsey & Company from 1992 to 1994 in Madrid, Spain.
-After working as an independent consultant, he joined Tiger Management LLC as a research analyst in 1996, focusing on telecommunications stocks.
+After a stint as an independent consultant, he joined Tiger Management LLC as a research analyst in 1996, focusing on European telecommunications stocks.

-In 1999, Laffont founded Coatue making him a member of the Tiger Cubs employees who founded their own hedge funds.
+In 1999, Laffont founded Coatue, becoming a member of the Tiger Cubs - former employees of Tiger management who founded their own hedge funds.
 Coatue launched its first hedge fund in 1999 with $45 million in capital.
-Coatue manages this fund in addition to others.
+Today, Coatue manages this fund in addition to others.
 Thomas Laffont is the firm’s co-founder and leads Coatue’s private equity investing.

 Coatue's annual "East Meets West" conference features tech entrepreneurs from the U.S. and China.